ddakbroken/heckof-texas-holdem/README.md

 2. **Start the Game**:
    - Wait for at least 2 players to join
+   - Only the room creator (first player to join) can start the game
+   - Look for the 👑 crown icon next to the room creator's name
    - Click "Start Game" to begin

 3. **Gameplay**: